 — Taylor Ellwood, The Book of Good Practices

 Gustatory Exercises connect with other sensory development techniques and energy work, forming a comprehensive approach to perceptual mastery.
-These exercises complement methods like affective visualization and breath control, expanding you's ability to manipulate and interpret subtle energies across different modalities.
+These exercises complement methods like affective visualization and breath control, expanding your ability to manipulate and interpret subtle energies across different modalities.

 Source books: The Book of Good Practices